Container Management

 In summary:

-• Use Collections if you want to manage sets of environments and distribute them easily to multiple users.
+• Use collections if you want to manage sets of environments and distribute them easily to multiple users.